djjd47130/JD-VPN-Manager/README.md

 There is an installer script made in Inno Setup 5.5.9 Unicode.
 It's extremely simple and has no actual pascal code.

+## Tray Icon

+The application runs in a tray icon.
+When the application starts, by default, it will not show.
+It will only show an icon in the system tray.
+However, upon first startup, it will show so that the user can configure it for the first time.